Welcome to the official landing page of the unofficial Star Wars: What the Prequels Should Have Been project. #RebootthePrequels

 - The title has a double meaning.
 It’s a new take on The Phantom Menace, yes, but there’s also a completely new menace added to the trilogy.
 See the next bullet.

-- Rather than a quasi-racist-stereotype Asian alien Trade Federation, the main villains at the start of the film will be the Mandalorians.
+- Rather than a quasi-racist-stereotype Asian alien Trade Federation, the main villains at the start of the film will be Maul and the Mandalorians.
 Remember Boba Fett?
 Now imagine a whole clan of mercenaries with that armor and attitude.
 Now we’ve got a galactic threat to be reckoned with.

 - No Jar-Jar.
 In fact, no Gungans.
 All of the nonsense will be cut, and instead the focus will be character relationships, action, and plotting (in that order).